How Long to Change Your Name in California?

 How Long to Change Your Name in California

-Click here and we’ll have your Petition paperwork done properly in no time flat!
+Whenever you may decide to get a Name Change Started, we can have your Petition paperwork done properly in no time flat!
 EZ Name Change specializes in Preparing Petitions for every one of California’s County Superior Courts.
 If you want 5-Star Full Service Name Change, we’ve got it:) We’re passionate about helping people like you get the legal name change you want…exactly the way you want.
 You can do this!